Economic situation Hope for stabilisation

 An intercity bus in Madagascar

-In the past few years, growth rates ranged from three to four per cent.
-In 2020, the COVID-19 pandemic caused a slump in Madagascar's economy, with gross domestic product dropping by 4.2 per cent.
-The International Monetary Fund (IMF) has predicted economic recovery for 2021.
+In the past few years, growth rates ranged from three to four per cent – just slightly above the population growth rate, which has been 2.4 per cent.
+In 2020, the COVID-19 pandemic caused a slump in Madagascar's economy, with gross domestic product dropping by 7.1 per cent.
+The economy has recovered a bit since then.
+In 2023, growth was about 4 per cent.
+However, economic growth has been dampened by the global impact of Russia's war of aggression against Ukraine.

 Agricultural sector: almost exclusively subsistence farming

 Madagascar's economy is dominated by agriculture.
-The sector provides a living for about two thirds of the population but accounts for only around one quarter of gross domestic product.
+It employs about three quarters of the workforce but accounts for only around one fifth of gross domestic product.
 In some regions, promising approaches can be found, for instance the introduction of organic spice cultivation.
 Germany supports these activities through public-private partnerships (PPPs).

 However, most agricultural land is used for subsistence farming.
 Major challenges include soil erosion and low productivity.
 Climate change is increasingly exacerbating the situation dramatically.
 In the 1970s, Madagascar was an exporter of rice, but now rice production is so low that it is no longer sufficient to meet domestic demand.
 Marketing often fails right at the beginning due to transport problems.
 Roads are in very poor condition, especially in rural areas.
 In the rainy season, entire regions are cut off from transport routes and communication networks.